redicides/Eris/documentation/Self-Hosting.md

 > [!NOTE]
 > The following steps apply to a Linux, and Mac OS environment.
 Sorry Windows users, but you'll have to figure this out on your own.

-Now it's time to bring Charmie to life, and you need to run 2 simple commands to do that:
+Now it's time to bring terabyte to life, and you need to run 2 simple commands to do that:

 1. Start all services using docker compose